 D2 Wine Business

-In this unit, you will develop and hone your research skills to study the global drinks markets and the marketing of alcoholic beverages.
-Unit 1 (D2) is assessed a written essay exam done in-person called the Case Study.
+You will develop and hone your research skills to study the local & global drinks markets and the marketing of alcoholic beverages.
+Unit 1 (D2) is assessed via a written essay exam done in-person called the Case Study.

 D3 Wines of the World